ni/measurement-plugin-python/CONTRIBUTING.md

 poetry add -D <name_of_dev_dependency>:<version>
 ```

-# Updating gRPC stubs when a .proto file is modified
+# Updating gRPC Stubs When a `.proto` File Is Modified

 The `ni_measurement_service\_internal\stubs` directory contains the auto-generated python files based on measurement services related protobuf (.proto) files.
 The file needs to be replaced whenever there is a change to these .proto files: